joeyparrish/letterboxed/README.md

-A very basic recreation of the [New York Times' Letter Boxed Game](https://www.nytimes.com/puzzles/letter-boxed)
+A recreation of the [New York Times' Letter Boxed Game](https://www.nytimes.com/puzzles/letter-boxed)

 ![](src/assets/reference.png)